Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/tutorial-machine-learned-entity.md

 1. [!INCLUDE [LUIS How to get endpoint first step](includes/howto-get-endpoint.md)]

-1. Vá até ao final do URL no endereço e introduza a mesma consulta que inseriu no painel de teste interativo.
+1. Vá até ao final do URL no endereço e substitua _YOUR_QUERY_HERE_ pela mesma consulta que inseriu no painel de testes interativo.

     `deliver a medium veggie pizza`